ogbaoghene/lime-utils/README.md

 ### Guidelines

-Lime Utilis are modules, **Sass code that doesn't immediately output CSS.**
+Lime Utils are modules, **Sass code that doesn't immediately output CSS.**

 Here are some guidelines on how to go about writing your own: